-The Honour Roll pays special tribute to those police officers who died as a result of injuries received in the line of duty or died in their capacity as a police officer off-duty, during acts of bravery while protecting life or property.
+The Honour Roll pays special tribute to Toronto Police officers who died from injuries received in the line of duty or died off-duty in their capacity as a police officer, during acts of bravery.
 This Honour Roll commemorates their supreme sacrifice.
-Here are the TPS members who have died while serving the City of Toronto.
+Here are the Toronto Police officers who died while serving the City of Toronto.

 Constable William Boyd, Badge No. Unknown